-The ADC is the recommended contribution amount to the plan for the reporting period, determined by the Actuary, in conformity with Actuarial Standards of Practice.
+The Actuarially Determined Contribution (ADC) is the recommended contribution amount to the plan for the reporting period, determined by the Actuary, in conformity with Actuarial Standards of Practice.
 If the ADC is received by the plan through contributions, in the reporting period, the contributions received will fund benefits accrued in the current period (the normal cost) as well as amortize the system's UAAL in 30 years or less.
-As of the most recent actuarial valuation date of July 1, 2017, contributions to the plan are sufficient to fund the normal cost plus amortize the UAAL in less than 30 years (22 years).
-Therefore, for the fiscal year ended June 30, 2017, the ADC is equal to the actual contributions to the plan in the amount of \$210,520,833, and there is no contribution deficiency
+As of the most recent actuarial valuation date of July 1, 2018, contributions to the plan are not sufficient to fund the normal cost plus amortize the UAAL in less than 30 years (31 years).
+However, the valuation period ended July 1, 2018 still utilized the previous assumptions.
+Therefore, the ADC is equal to the actual contributions to the plan in the amount of \$214,833,474, and there is no contribution deficiency.